 The trial routes have been designed with the aim of minimising concentration and dispersing arrivals.
 No trial routes will be outside of the existing swathe and therefore no new communities will be impacted by noise from this trial.

 Detailed route maps are shown below using the same key: arrival routes to the Southern runway are in yellow and to the Northern runway in blue.

 Why didn’t you take the opportunity to try new routes away from the existing ones?

-The RNN trial is about reducing the number of ‘outlier’ noise events by lifting aircraft in the existing swathe of arrivals traffic higher so that they make less noise on the ground.
+The RNN trial is about reducing the number of ‘outlier’ noise events by increasing aircraft altitude within the existing swathe of arrivals traffic so that they make less noise on the ground.
 If the trial overflies new areas of population then we will not be able to validate the ‘before’ and ‘after’ effect of the routes.